USEPA/power-profiler/prep/README.md

         *	`carbonSequesteredByAcre: float`
     *	Average energy consumption kwh per square foot  per month for commercial calculations
         *	`avgConsumptionSqft: float`
+    * National total energy consumption for one year kwh (nationalAverage * 12)
+        *   `nationalTotal: nationalAverage * 12`
-    *	Average national energy consumption kwh per month
+    *	Average national energy consumption kwh for one month
         *	`nationalAverage: float`
 * Edit the app/src/helpers/const.js file with the info from the constants above and the new links
 * Edit the English **and** Spanish text in the top \<i18n\> json for the following files: